j-hui/w4118-bash-money-utilz/README.md

 ** THIS PUBLIC REPO DOES NOT AND SHALL NOT CONTAIN ANY COURSE WORK **

-It's only purpose is to synchronise handy productivity hacks for w4118's group projects.
+Its only purpose is to synchronise productivity hacks for w4118's projects.
 I make it public in case any other students wanted to help get more out of kernel hacking with some productivity hacks.